RS600FF

 The RS600FF is a modification of the RS600, light-weight sailing dinghy designed by Clive Everest and Nick Peters.
 It differs from the conventional RS600 as it has hydrofoils.

 Performance and design

 It is a single hander with trapeze and racks, and a hydrofoil system similar to the International Moth.
 The Moth's ultra light weight have made them unsuitable for heavier sailors, the RS600FF was to an extent inspired by the Moth, but being bigger and suited to heavier crews was "made over" despite it being a one design class.

-New build

-Differences between a brand new RS600FF and a brand new RS600 are: